Tensor-Reloaded/Advanced-Topics-in-Neural-Networks-Template-2023/Lab03/README.md

   * Always measure whether compiling your model improves the performance or not!

 ***
-Pleas check the Lab 2 Assignment's solution: (will be uploaded after Lab 3).
+Please check the Lab 2 Assignment's solution: (will be uploaded after Lab 3).

 ***
 References: